 - Facility administration monitors updates from regulatory agencies including CDC, NJDOH and CMS.
 Communication with public health agencies is conducted as required and includes reporting outbreak statistics and a daily line list of affected individuals.
-The Administrator, Director of Nursing, Infection Preventionist and department directors will meet daily and review all directives to ensure implementation as required.
+The Executive Director, Director of Wellness, Infection Preventionist and department directors will meet daily and review all directives to ensure implementation as required.

 - The House of Good Shepherd abides by all laws and regulations.
 Outbreak concerns are immediately reported to the local, county and state health department, as required, the Ombudsman (if applicable) and any other government agencies that may be required based on the outbreak.

 - The facility recognizes the importance of socialization and meaningful activity for our residents.
 To prevent loneliness, the use of humor, engagement in activities of choice, and mental activity provided with a large dose of kindness is also healing.
 Maintaining quality of life is especially important during a period when visitation and group activities may be restricted.
 Keeping up morale and using distraction to reduce stress is equally important during a crisis as providing excellent physical care.

 - Whenever possible virtual visits and phone calls will be used to encourage family and friends to maintain contact with residents.
 Activity programs will be tailored to restrictions required to contain the spread of infection.
 Meals may be required to be served in resident rooms instead of in a communal dining area.
 As per NJ guidance, visitation to any resident will be allowed with proper visitor screening.
 PPE is provided to visitor(s) and escorted directly to private apartment or cottage.